johnshopkins/http-exchange/README.md

 HttpExchange
 ============

-A library of PHP interfaces and adapters to make swapping out HTTP library dependencies quick and easy.
+A collection of PHP interfaces and adapters to make swapping out HTTP library dependencies quick and easy.